amolmt/sass-notes/README.md

   ```

 - placeholder selectors
-  these get emitted when not extended
+  - these get emitted when not extended
+  - used for reusing existing styles

 ```scss
 %toolbelt {